Clemmons History, Family Crest & Coats of Arms

 - François Scarborough Clemmons (b.
 1945), American singer, performer, playwright and university lecturer, best known for his appearances on the television series Mister Rogers' Neighborhood

-- Brian Clemmons, American Democrat politician, Alternate Delegate to Democratic National Convention from Alabama, 1996
+- Brian Clemmons, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Alabama, 1996

 - Alan Clemmons, American Republican politician, Delegate to Republican National Convention from South Carolina, 2008

-- Ajenai Clemmons, American Democrat politician, Delegate to Democratic National Convention from Colorado, 2004
+- Ajenai Clemmons, American Democratic Party politician, Delegate to Democratic National Convention from Colorado, 2004

 Related Stories +